jcjgraf/WVMFP-FacebookVisiter/README.md

 ## Usage
 Alter the email address and password in the 'login.txt' file.
 Make sure that the formatting is as follows: *emailAddress:password*.
 After running the script a "visiters.json" will be created which contains many information about the visitors of your profile.

+#### Please note that this is version 1.0 and that many things will get changed

 ## License
 Unlicense: More informations at <http://unlicense.org>